To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Temporal Dynamics and Causality

-First, we checked for statistical stationarity of $\delta^+(n)$ and $\delta^-(n)$ by using Augmented Dickey-Fuller (ADF) test and KPSS test available as Matlab functions.
-Both $\delta^+(n)$ and $\delta^-(n)$ are found stationary by ADF, but not by KPSS test.
-For such cases, the standard approach is to take first order difference of the time series which will be stationary.
-Instead of $\delta^+(n)$ and $\delta^-(n)$, we applied CCM\footnote{\url{https://skccm.readthedocs.io/en/latest/quick-example.html}} algorithm over $\delta^+(n+1) - \delta^+(n)$ and $\delta^-(n+1) - \delta^-(n)$ and calculated their forecast skill or cross-map (xmap) skill to predict each other.
-The value for lag is selected using the mutual information of the time series.
-Mutual information is shown in Fig.\ \ref{fig:mi} and there is a minimum at lag = 3.
+First, we checked for statistical stationarity of $\delta^+(n)$ and $\delta^-(n)$ by using the Augmented Dickey-Fuller (ADF) test and Kwiatkowski–Phillips–Schmidt–Shin (KPSS) test available as Matlab functions.
+Both $\delta^+(n)$ and $\delta^-(n)$ were found stationary by the ADF test, but not by the KPSS test.
+For such cases, the standard approach is to take a first order difference of the time series, which should be stationary.
+Instead of $\delta^+(n)$ and $\delta^-(n)$, we applied CCM\footnote{\url{https://skccm.readthedocs.io/en/latest/quick-example.html}} algorithm over $\delta^+(n+1) - \delta^+(n)$ and $\delta^-(n+1) - \delta^-(n)$ and calculated their forecast skill or cross-map (xmap) skill to predict each other for different library lengths, ranging from a small value to the full length of the time series.
+The value for lag is selected using the mutual information of the time series, which has a minimum at lag = 3.
+The mutual information plot is available in the Supplementary Material.
 The embedding dimension is selected as 32 which gives the best prediction skill.

-The results are given in Fig.\ \ref{ccm} for lag = 3 and embedding dimension = 32.
-As shown in the figure, change towards pro-vax stance ($\delta^+(n+1) - \delta^+(n)$) has a higher forecasting skill than change to anti-vax stance ($\delta^-(n+1) - \delta^-(n)$).
-This implies that the change to pro-vax stance could be a possible reaction to or be driven by the change to anti-vax stance as a retaliatory or counter measure.
+The results are given in Fig.~\ref{ccm} for lag = 3 and embedding dimension = 32.
+A change towards pro-vax stance ($\delta^+(n+1) - \delta^+(n)$) has a higher forecasting skill than a change to anti-vax stance ($\delta^-(n+1) - \delta^-(n)$) for larger library lengths.
+This indicates that the change to pro-vax stance could be a possible reaction to, or be driven by, the change to anti-vax stance.
+It is beyond the scope of this study to verify what exactly caused this behaviour but we conjecture the following might have contributed.
+First, dual-stance users might be posting pro-vax tweets just to respond to, or compensate for, early posting of anti-vax posts, like a balancing act.
+Second, mainstream media and public health organizations often ran public awareness campaigns in response to conspiracy theories and misinformation about COVID-19 vaccine, which also got traction over Twitter.
+However, more detailed analysis will be needed to understand if in fact these awareness campaigns have caused the behaviour depicted by CCM in Fig.~\ref{ccm}.